TIQA: Human-Aligned Perceptual Text Quality Assessment in Generated Images: Human Study Protocol

 \subsection{Qualification Exam and Quality Control}

 Before starting the markup, Yandex.Tasks platform~\cite{yandex_tasks} users had to pass an exam that tested their understanding of the instructions.
-For the TIQA-Crops exam there were 10 demonstration crops, of which at least 8 had to be marked correctly; for the TIQA-Images exam there were 4 images, of which at least 2 had to be marked correctly.
+For both TIQA-Crops and TIQA-Images exam there were 10 demonstration crops/images, of which at least 8 had to be marked correctly.

 The markup was carried out in batches, and for both datasets a user’s answers within a batch were accepted only if they correctly answered one of the quality-control questions that were mixed into each batch.